syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio-2019.md

 ---
 <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion Blazor Server Side App in VS 2019
+# Getting started with Blazor Server Side App in VS 2019

 This article provides a step-by-step introduction to configure Syncfusion Blazor setup,and also to build and run a simple Blazor Server Side application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).